-Gatlinburg fires: 7 dead; families wait for news of missing
+Gatlinburg fires: 10 dead; families wait for news of missing

 'I thought she'd be standing in the driveway'

-Another Gatlinburg resident, Michael Reed, has been desperate to find out what happened to his wife and two daughters, from whom he was separated on Monday night.
+Another Gatlinburg resident, Michael Reed, has been desperate to find out what happened to his wife and two daughters, from whom he was separated Monday night.

 Reed and his family were in their Gatlinburg-area home when word spread that fire was burning out of control nearby.
 He and his 15-year-old son left in the family's only vehicle to see what side of the road the fire was on.